DoctorBubs/Deadball-Database-Generator/README.md

 # Scheduling and Issues

 The plan is to enable schedule generation in the program as well, however this has turned out to be tricky to solve, so the option to generate a schedule is currently commented out untill a solution is implemented.
 The program will also not work if it is run in a folder that does not allow writing inside.

+If you would like to generate a Deadball like to an Excel workbook, please [consider my other repo.](https://github.com/DoctorBubs/Deadball_WorkBook_Generator/tree/main)